Data Privacy Statement

 You can find further information on this in the LinkedIn and Xing privacy statements at

 We deploy technical and organizational security measures to protect your personal data from being manipulated unintentionally or intentionally, lost, destroyed or accessed by unauthorized persons.
-Our technical and organizational measures are continuously reviewed and revised in line with the latest state of technology.
+Our technical and organizational measures are continuously reviewed and revised in line with the latest state

 To the extent we process any personal data related to you, you are entitled to the following rights: